getsentry/action-release/README.md

 # Sentry Release GitHub Action

+**NOTE**: Currently only available for Linux runners.
+See [this issue](https://github.com/getsentry/action-release/issues/58) for more details.

 Automatically create a Sentry release in a workflow.

 A release is a version of your code that can be deployed to an environment.
 When you give Sentry information about your releases, you unlock a number of new features: